remarkablegames/remarkablegames.github.io/_posts/2018/2018-01-20-phaser-template.md

 ## Acknowledgements

-The template is built on top of [web-app-template](https://github.com/remarkablemark/web-app-template), which is a stripped down version of [create-react-app](https://github.com/facebookincubator/create-react-app).
-(This is where the nice development/production configuration comes from.)
-In terms of deploying, it's using [gitploy](https://github.com/remarkablemark/gitploy) to deploy to [GitHub Pages](https://pages.github.com).
+This template is built on top of [web-app-template](https://github.com/remarkablemark/web-app-template), which is a stripped down version of [create-react-app](https://github.com/facebookincubator/create-react-app).

+In terms of deploying, it's using a [GitHub Action](https://github.com/JamesIves/github-pages-deploy-action) to deploy to [GitHub Pages](https://pages.github.com).

 I'd love to hear how you plan to use [Phaser Template](https://github.com/remarkablegames/phaser-template).
-Contributions are always welcome!
+Contributions are welcome!

 ## Demo